sorge13248/lightschool-legacy/README.md

+# !!!
+ATTENTION !!!
+This is the official GitHub Repository of LightSchool Legacy (the old version of LightSchool of 2016).
+This version is not being maintained since 2018.
+You should not use this version since it's very difficult to get it working and its source code is outdated and will likely be broken on modern browser.
+Moreover, it has security issues.
+If you're looking to get the brand new version, go here https://github.com/sorge13248/lightschool.

 # [LightSchool](https://lightschool.francescosorge.com/ "LightSchool homepage") — Your learning mate
 LightSchool is a powerful, customizable and very easy to use web app that aims to provide a great way for improving your student and teacher life.